MicroUnity

 MicroUnity Systems Engineering, Inc. was a private company located in Los Altos, California and an early developer of broadband microprocessor technologies licensed widely across digital media industries.
+John Moussouris was the CEO and Chairman for MicroUnity.
+In the 1990s the company had been developing what was described as a supercomputer-on-a-chip, designed to enable appliances to process and transmit videos, graphics, and audio.

-Founders and Funding
+About

 MicroUnity was founded in 1988 by John Moussouris, a physicist trained at Harvard University and as a Rhodes Scholar at Oxford University who had co-founded MIPS Computer Systems.
 The Chief Architect was Craig Hansen, who used to be Chief Architect at MIPS and NeXT.
 An early investor was Moussouris’ Harvard classmate William Randolph Hearst III, the publishing and media executive who became a partner at venture firm Kleiner Perkins.
 In the early 1990s, MicroUnity was backed by over $100 million from companies like Hewlett-Packard, Microsoft, Motorola, and telecommunications leaders like Time Warner and John Malone at Tele-Communications Inc.

 Early media processing technology

-The company’s main focus was a programmable media processor chip and associated software aimed at set-top boxes and other systems.
+The company's main focus was a programmable media processor chip and associated software aimed at set-top boxes and other systems.